Healthy Homes Assessment Trentham

 Draught Stopping Trentham

-If a draft can be noticed from gaps that are not adequate or holes or holes, it needs to be sealed.
+If a draught can be felt through gaps that are too large or holes or holes, it requirements to be sealed.

-What are the most unreasonable gaps or holes?
+What are unreasonable gaps or holes?

 draught stopping building inspections